Areas of Leicester: Buy-to-Let Property Investment Hotspots

 Why Invest in Leicester?

 Leicester is a fast-growing part of the country, which bodes really well for property investors.
-The city’s current population is around 350,000 but the local council expect it to grow to 388,000 by 2031 – an 11% rise.
+The current (2023) metro area population is around 566,000, which is an increase of 0.71% from 2022.
+The UN predicts that this number will rise to 506,000 by 2030.

 Leicester has an industrial past, best known as a manufacturing centre for footwear, hosiery and textiles... it used to be said that Leicester clothes the world.
 Today it has a strong, modern economy based on light manufacturing, services and distribution – so good news for employment numbers and the property market.